Clergy Abuse Reparations Are Closure For Some Victims, Resurface Trauma For Others

 He based those claims on information in the grand jury reports investigating the Catholic Church in Pennsylvania.

-Earlier this year, Pennsylvania's Superior Court ruled that that the case could go to trial, and more than a dozen other survivors have followed suit.
+Earlier this year, Pennsylvania's Superior Court ruled that the case could go to trial, and more than a dozen other survivors have followed suit.

 After turning down $176,800 from the Diocese of Harrisburg compensation fund, Donald Asbee joined them.